-“Predictive analytics for hiring uses modern data and assessment science to project candidates’ fit and likelihood for success based on positive behavioural patterns among current employees”
+“Predictive analytics for recruitment uses modern data and assessment science to project candidates’ fit and likelihood for success based on positive behavioural patterns among current employees”

-An analysis published in Psychological Bulletin concluded that statistically, a typical employment interview leads to the correct hire only 57% of the time.
+An analysis published in Psychological Bulletin concluded that statistically, a typical employment interview leads to the correct hire only 57% of the time to fill.
 Despite so much being done to assess and select the candidate, the odds of a right hire are only slightly better than the flipping of a coin.
 But employers must still make hiring decisions.

-Even when there are no hiring predictors that can guarantee 100% success, some are definitely worth looking at.
-Examples of better hiring predictors includes critical thinking and cognitive abilities, skills, conscientiousness (one of the five personality traits of the Big Five personality theory) and past behavior (real world examples to support their claims).
+Even when there are no predictive hiring that can guarantee 100% success, some are definitely worth looking at.
+Examples of better predictive analytics in recruitment includes critical thinking and cognitive abilities, skills, conscientiousness (one of the five personality traits of the Big Five personality theory) and past behavior (real world examples to support their claims).

 On the other hand, some of the worst predictors cited include first impressions and school grades.
 To make sense out of the importance of job fit or performance of hires, it is often not about the lack of skills or ability, but rather lack of “fit with job” itself, the hiring manager or the teams the person has been assigned to (as observed from our experience with our recruitment clients).

-So, what can a hirer do to improve the odds and build a more effective and reliable hiring process.
-How can technology and data help?
+What can a hirer do to improve the odds and build a more predictive analytics in recruitment.
+How can technology and data analytics help?

-Predictive analytics for hiring uses modern data and assessment science to project candidates’ fit and likelihood for success based on positive behavioural patterns among current employees.
+Predictive analytics in recruitment uses modern existing data to make predictions and assessment science to project candidates’ fit and likelihood for success based on positive behavioural patterns among current employees.
 Instead of traditional hiring, which relies on interviews based mainly on intuition and gut feel, predictive hiring relies on data points and smart algorithms to recommend best fit candidates to recruiters and hiring managers.

 But the truth is, it will always be difficult to predict fit and performance, because humans are complex and humans interacting in human systems are even more complex.